 He had invited another of his colleagues, so there were four of us seated on pillows (instead of chairs – all very exotic) around a low Japanese-style table.
 We started into the meal and within a few minutes I thought my head was going to blow off due to the incredibly fiery garlic sauce on the pasta.

 It tasted amazing, but I was having a hard time following the detailed conversation while trying not to sniff and schnurf, as I surreptitiously wiped my tearing eyes.
 It would have been funnier if we hadn’t been trying to make a nice first impression.

 Finally, without glancing my way and without even a break in his conversation, our host just waved a box of tissues in my direction. (which I thankfully retrieved and used, so much for my attempts at subtlety!)
 He later apologized for the extra spiciness of the dish, explaining that he always gets carried away when he has a new batch of fresh chili peppers on hand…

 For those of you who have not been introduced to this specific delight, Dragon Noodles are a simple yet hearty dish consisting of (usually) linguine or ramen-type noodles with scrambled egg and green onions covered in a mildly sweet and (usually) very spicy sauce, topped with fresh chopped cilantro.
-Most recipes for Dragon Noodles use bottled Sriracha sauce but I didn’t have any on hand so I used a mix of cayenne powder and fresh chopped red chile pepper to get my heat.
+Most recipes for Dragon Noodles use bottled Sriracha sauce but I didn’t have any on hand.
+So, I used a mix of cayenne powder and fresh chopped red chili pepper to get my heat.